johnwondoh/Data_Visualisation_UI_with_PySide2/readme.md

 to view (decision tree and scatter plot)

 ## Preference
-Personally, I prefer the QTreeWidgit for view this data set between it is much easier to create rows with list.
+Personally, I prefer the QTreeWidgit for viewing this data set because it is much easier to create table rows with list objects.

 I believe there are several situations where the StandardModel may be a much better choice.
 For instance, when creating a tree